yasharpm/Office/README.md

 - Methods ending in "AndWait" block the calling thread until the execution finishes.
 - Methods ending in "Immediately" will create a disposable new thread to perform the task immediately.
 - `TaskManager.MAIN` is the section name reserved for main thread.
+- `TaskManager.IMMEDIATELY` is the section name reserved for executing the task on a non-main thread immediately.
 - Calling waiting methods on sections that have only one thread (like main section) will cause a dead lock.
 - `cancel` can be called to cancel the execution of a task.
 It will return false if the task is in execution or is already finished or not found.